 After a trip to see the whale sharks, my wife makes the most of the beach and relaxation while I go scuba diving with Mafia Island Divers.
 The diving here is up with the best and highly recommended – very safe, excellent divemasters, and good-quality equipment.

-We had an absolutely amazing vacation.
+We had an absolutely amazing holiday.
 So well organised, and we saw much more than we were expecting.
 Out of 5 stars, it was a 10 star trip!!!!